dosza/LAMWManager-linux/README.md

 LAMW Manager is a command line tool,like *APT*, to automate the **installation**, **configuration** and **upgrade**<br/>the framework [LAMW - Lazarus Android Module Wizard](https://github.com/jmpessoa/lazandroidmodulewizard)

+Warning:
+---
+This repository underwent **maintenance** and had its **commits rewritten**, if you cloned this repository you will need to delete it and clone it again

 What do you get?
 ---